China’s entry into DRAM and NAND chipmaking will prolong the NAND downturn and will result in the acquisition or collapse of a DRAM supplier.

-China has a self-sufficiency project in semiconductors because the cost of importing nearly all its needs are very high.
+China has begun a self-sufficiency project in semiconductors because the cost of importing nearly all its needs are very high.

 Long-term it will save money and become a wealthier country if it uses foreign trade earnings to builds domestic semiconductor industries.

 According to Nikkei Asian Review, China aims to produce “70% of its own chips by 2025.
 The current figure, thought to be between 10% to 30%, leaves Chinese companies reliant on foreign chipmakers”.

 And vulnerable.
 The ongoing trade spat between the Trump administration and China has seen restrictions imposed by the US Department of Commerce on Huawei that bar US firms trading with the Chinese tech giant.
 The US delayed the trade ban for 90 days on August 2019.